 Do you enjoy homebuilding and remodeling?
 Do you dream of owning your own business?
-Then a career in Carpentry may be the right choice for you.
+Then a career in Residential Construction may be the right choice for you.
 A good carpenter has excellent hand-eye coordination, a good sense of balance, is physically fit, and can solve math problems quickly and accurately.
 Through our annual house-building project, remodeling projects, and hands-on lab activities, our program places great emphasis on developing the residential construction, masonry, cabinetmaking and woodworking skills you’ll need to be a successful carpenter.

-SUNY Delhi offers two Carpentry degree options:
+SUNY Delhi offers two Residential Construction degree options:

 A.O.S.
-Carpentry & Building Trades
+Residential Construction & Building Trades

 Prepares students to join the workforce in two years as an experienced entry-level carpenter with potential for career advancement in homebuilding, residential remodeling, masonry, or woodworking.